Client loyalty

 How technology can help boost margins and retain clients

-Vanguard has provided advisors a blueprint to retain clients and add more value for investors in its recent study.1 The latest technological tools at advisors' disposal can be implemented to better serve clients and enhance their experience.
+Vanguard has provided advisors a blueprint to retain clients and add more value for investors via a recent study.1 The latest technological tools at advisors' disposal can be implemented to better serve clients and enhance their experience.

-Digitally advised clients show a very high satisfaction rate with their advisors, with about 77% of them reporting being satisfied.1 This stems from the variety of benefits that investors perceive digital advice to offer, including financial value.
+Digitally advised clients show a very high satisfaction rate with their advisors—approximately 77% of them report being satisfied.1 This stems from the variety of benefits that investors perceive digital advice to offer, including financial value.
 Investors believe they are 5% closer to their financial goals because of their robo-advisor.
 Because the relative advantages clients say they derive from digital and traditional advice are so different, it suggests advisors can use elements of digital advice to complement traditional advice.

 Perhaps technology's biggest advantage is tackling easily automatable tasks that can be tedious and time-consuming for an advisor.
 For example, technology can be tasked with sending investors financial news relevant to their portfolios and providing them with timely market updates.
 This frees more time for traditional advisors to devote to strengthening their emotional connection with clients—as the study points out, this is the area where traditional advisors rate highest with investors.